ttafsir/ansible-collection-sqlite-utils/README.md

 * `ttafsir.sqlite_utils.run_sql`: Ansible module to query a sqlite database and return list of dictionaries.
 * `ttafsir.sqlite_utils.create`: Ansible module create a table.
 The module will also create a database file if it doesn't exist.
-* `ttafsri.sqlite_utils.insert`: Ansible module to insert records into a database table.
+* `ttafsirsqlite_utils.insert`: Ansible module to insert records into a database table.
 Supports inserting single and multiple records with a single dictionary or list of dictionaries.
-* `ttafsri.sqlite_utils.insert_json`: Ansible module to insert records into a database table from JSON files.
+* `ttafsirsqlite_utils.insert_json`: Ansible module to insert records into a database table from JSON files.

 #### Lookup Plugins